• Skip to primary navigation

 If you need a major in mathematics, check out our post: Study in the USA: Top 10 Colleges for a Major in Mathematics

 To be successful as a mechanical engineer, you must have at least a bachelor’s degree.
-You can easily obtain through flexible online programs, however.
+You can easily get through flexible online programs, however.
 Also, some states require mechanical engineers to have a license.

 Students under this discipline have an average GPA of 3.3.